 TLS Encryption and Email Security

-Hackers and stalkers have taken social sharing to the extreme.
-The internet helps them grow faster, learn from each other and making the act of snooping over someone’s private data easier than you think.
+Hackers and stalkers have taken social sharing to a stage where it makes us vulnerable to their attacks.
+The internet helps them grow faster, learn from each other and makes the act of snooping over someone’s private data easier than earlier.
 As wise men say – safety is the number one priority.
-All that we can do is ensure a breach-proof technology is in place when it comes to transmission of data, and stay ahead of the game.
+All we can do is to ensure there is a proactive breach-proof technology in place when it comes to transmission of data, and stay ahead of the game.

 What is TLS Encryption?